The heart of wisdom

 view the world but, not for the sake of comfort,

-not to seek a dependence upon wisdom
+not for any advantage; not to seek a dependence

-in lieu of grace and surrender.
+upon wisdom in lieu of grace and surrender.

-The Old Man put down the nameless
+The Old Man put down the nameless pen to paper

-Reading his words now gilded standing
+best he could.
+Reading his now gilded words

-in the self-help aisle of Barnes & Noble.
+standing in the self-help aisle of Barnes & Noble.

 O child of God, foolish to judge what belongs